AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ### Inaccurate plugin ID provided

-If an inaccurate plugin ID is provided, the browser will succesfully launch XD but XD will show "plugin not found":
+If an inaccurate plugin ID is provided, the browser will succesfully launch XD and the Plugin Manager, but it will show a "Plugin not found" error:

 Example:
 ```